Monday

 Thor joins Iron Man, Captain America, the Scarlet Witch, the Black Panther, and the Vision when the Avengers are called in by the city to make repairs to the Statue of Liberty, which was heavily damaged by a giant monster a few months ago.
 A mishap causes the statue’s right hand to break off and plummet toward the Scarlet Witch.
 Vision swoops in to rescue her as their teammates deal with the falling debris.
 To the shock of the crowds watching from below, Vision and Scarlet Witch embrace and kiss.
 By the time the heroes return to Avengers Mansion, news of the romance between the mutant woman and the android man has spread like wildfire.
 The next day, they receive mountains of mail expressing all manner of views on the relationship, much of it negative.
 Some of New York’s more obnoxious residents appear at the mansion’s front door, but Iron Man and the Black Panther send them away.
 After a few days, the hubbub dies down.

 March 1966 – When a gang of neo-Nazis goes around beating up Jews on the street, Thor, Iron Man, Captain America, Scarlet Witch, Black Panther, and Vision go out to put a stop to it.
 The Avengers make short work of the neo-Nazis, but suddenly they are rushed by a suicide bomber who detonates the explosives strapped to her chest and seriously damages the Vision.
 Cradling the Vision in his arms, Iron Man flies at once to the Long Island laboratories of Stark Industries.
 Thor follows and, upon arriving, changes back into Donald Blake.
 He then joins Tony Stark and the Black Panther in a sophisticated laboratory, where they set to work making repairs, guided by the schematics Ant-Man drew up after his explorations of the synthezoid’s interior last year.
 However, more suicide bombers storm the building, intent on finishing the Vision off.
 Captain America and the Scarlet Witch are quickly outnumbered, forcing Stark to step out to summon Iron Man to help.
-When Stark returns several minutes later, he suggests with a wink and a grin that Blake see if he can find Thor.
-Blake realizes that Stark is aware of his dual identity and has just confirmed Thor’s long-held suspicion that Iron Man and Tony Stark are one and the same man.
-Amused, Blake finds an empty room nearby and changes back into the god of thunder.
+When Stark returns several minutes later, he suggests with a wink and a grin that Don see if he can find Thor.
+Don realizes that Stark is aware of his dual identity and has just confirmed Thor’s long-held suspicion that Iron Man and Tony Stark are one and the same man.
+Amused, Don finds an empty room nearby and changes back into the god of thunder.
 Thor quickly uses Mjolnir to generate a whirlwind that carries the remaining four suicide bombers high into the air above the building.
 Rather than be captured, the bombers detonate their explosives, blowing themselves to smithereens.
 The Avengers are shocked by such reckless fanaticism.
 A few minutes later, Stark emerges from the laboratory to announce that the Vision should make a full recovery.
 Thor is startled when the Scarlet Witch reacts with indignant rage, ranting about the way the Vision has been treated—even by her own brother—despite his many heroic acts.
 The way she complains about “humans,” apparently oblivious to her own bigotry, worries Thor.

 April 1966 – Thor, Iron Man, Captain America, Black Panther, and Vision are about to start a search for the missing Scarlet Witch when she suddenly comes striding through the front gate with an Asian woman called Mantis and their old enemy the Swordsman.
 Thor is intrigued when the Swordsman insists that he’s reformed and petitions to join the team (legitimately this time) as Hawkeye’s replacement.
 Cap tells the former super-villain to keep dreaming, but the Scarlet Witch objects, accusing Cap of being ruled by his prejudices.
 Iron Man is forced to concur, pointing out that the Scarlet Witch, Quicksilver, Hawkeye, and the Black Widow were all considered “villains” before getting a shot at redemption.
 When Thor volunteers to take full responsibility for the Swordsman’s behavior during a probationary period, Cap grudgingly bows to the will of the majority.
 Iron Man asks Mantis if she wants to join the team too, but she insists she is merely the Swordsman’s companion.
 Glad to have another woman to talk to, Scarlet Witch assures Mantis that she’s welcome there.
 Over the next week, the Swordsman accompanies Thor everywhere he goes.
 They battle two giant fish-men on a beach and later stop a rampaging robot.
 Thor is mightily impressed with the Swordsman’s skill with his blade, thinking that he rivals even Fandral the Dashing.
 Thus, Thor recommends that the Swordsman be granted all the privileges of Avengers membership.
 The team votes to induct him into their ranks and all agree to trust that the Swordsman really has reformed.